Introduction to Entrepreneurship

 Of course, you got to take risks.
 After all, it comes with the territory.
 A good Entrepreneur has to make a lot of sacrifices in the beginning to make a startup work.
-The hardest one according to most successful good Entrepreneur is abandoning your steady paycheck.
+The hardest one, according to the most successful good Entrepreneur, is abandoning your steady paycheck.

-In order to be an entrepreneur definition economics, you will have to leave your current job.
-You will also have to invest a lot of personal capital in order to get things going.
+To be an entrepreneur, definition of economics, you will have to leave your current job.
+You will also have to invest a lot of personal capital to get things going.
 Also, risks don’t always involve money.

 You have to trust your instincts and choose whom to trust.
-This is also very important, and risky.
-So make sure that you choose to entrust your valuable money or even ideas to someone you trust completely.
+This is also very important and risky.
+Make sure that you choose to entrust your valuable money or even ideas to someone you trust completely.

 But don’t shy away from taking all these risks!
 Even if you are unsure about something, try it out.
 It may just work.
 Or it may not.
 Either way, either you gain something, you learn something.
-Learning from your mistakes will only make you stronger as an entrepreneur definition economics.
+Learning from your mistakes will only make you stronger as an entrepreneur definition of economics.
 But always remember that there is no substitute for honest, hard work.

 3. Listen to everyone’s advice

 Listen to every advice you get.
 Just listen.
 You don’t have to take everyone’s advice.
 Ten people will bombard you with different pieces of advice about the same situation.
 What do you do?
 You listen.

-And in the end, do what you feel is the best for yourself.
+And in the end, do what you feel is best for yourself.
 Better yet, find a mentor.
 A mentor can be any person you look up to.
 This person can give you advice and guide you towards what is right.
-There are certain things that can be learned only through experience.
+Certain things can be learned only through experience.